Simon Gaunt

 Gaunt did his graduate studies at the University of Warwick and then taught at the University of Cambridge before moving to King's College to take up an established chair in 1998.

+Simon attended Bishop Wordsworth's School, Salisbury 1970 to 1977, living in Godshill, Hampshire at that time.

 In July 2018 Gaunt was elected Fellow of the British Academy (FBA).

 He died of complications from treatment for myeloma in December, 2021.